satellite-image-deep-learning/techniques/README.md

 * Several useful articles on [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection)
 * [DeepSolar is a deep learning framework that analyzes satellite imagery to identify the GPS locations and sizes of solar panels](http://web.stanford.edu/group/deepsolar/ds)
 * [Challenges with SpaceNet 4 off-nadir satellite imagery: Look angle and target azimuth angle](https://medium.com/the-downlinq/challenges-with-spacenet-4-off-nadir-satellite-imagery-look-angle-and-target-azimuth-angle-2402bc4c3cf6) -> building prediction in images taken at nearly identical look angles — for example, 29 and 30 degrees — produced radically different performance scores.
-* [Spotting elephants from space](https://www.ox.ac.uk/news/2020-12-18-spotting-elephants-space-satellite-revolution) -> Using high resolution Worldview 3 imagery from Maxar, and TensorFlow, researchers at Oxford have detected elephants from space with comparable accuracy to human detection capabilities.
+* [Spotting elephants from space](https://zslpublications.onlinelibrary.wiley.com/doi/10.1002/rse2.195) -> Using high resolution Worldview 3 imagery from Maxar, and TensorFlow, researchers at Oxford have detected elephants from space with comparable accuracy to human detection capabilities.

 ## Cloud detection
-A subset of the object detection problem, but surprisingly challenging
 * From [this article on sentinelhub](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13) there are three popular classical algorithms that detects thresholds in multiple bands in order to identify clouds.
 In the same article they propose using semantic segmentation combined with a CNN for a cloud classifier (excellent review paper [here](https://arxiv.org/pdf/1704.06857.pdf)), but state that this requires too much compute resources.
 * [This article](https://www.mdpi.com/2072-4292/8/8/666) compares a number of ML algorithms, random forests, stochastic gradient descent, support vector machines, Bayesian method.
+* [Segmentation of Clouds in Satellite Images Using Deep Learning](https://medium.com/swlh/segmentation-of-clouds-in-satellite-images-using-deep-learning-a9f56e0aa83d) -> a U-Net is employed to interpret and extract the information embedded in the satellite images in a multi-channel fashion, and finally output a pixel-wise mask indicating the existence of cloud.

 ## Wealth and economic activity measurement
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys